ithier/meta-iceoryx/README.md

 To include iceoryx in your Yocto builds, simply add this layer to your bblayers stack.

-Additionally, a reference image is provided provides a build of the default `core-image-base` and all iceoryx components.
+Additionally, a reference image provides a build of the default `core-image-base` with all iceoryx components.

 ## Quick Start with Raspberry Pi 4